 Most Matomo marketers we talk to have a second browser tab open during a paid-media review.
 Matomo on one side.
 Meta Ads Manager and Google Ads on the other.
 The blended ROAS number that ends up in the client deck lives in a spreadsheet that both tabs feed into separately.

 That's the frustrating thing.
 Matomo's side of the review is fine on its own.
-UTM parameters carry through to any goal or ecommerce transaction.
-Matomo's Multi Channel Conversion Attribution plugin (MCCA) gives you first-touch, last-non-direct, linear, position-based, and time-decay models per goal in the UI.
-The Reporting API exposes everything for whatever BI tool you've standardised on.
+When campaign parameters reach the tracker, Matomo attributes goals and ecommerce revenue back to the campaign that drove them.
+Core tracking captures campaign name and keyword; the Marketing Campaigns Reporting plugin adds the full UTM breakdown for source, medium, content, and campaign ID.
+Matomo's Multi Channel Conversion Attribution plugin (MCCA) gives you last-interaction, last-non-direct, first-interaction, linear, position-based, and time-decay models per goal in the UI, plus ecommerce orders once ecommerce is enabled.
+The Reporting API exposes those reports for whatever BI tool you've standardised on.
 For anything involving traffic Matomo actually saw, the reporting is honest and complete.

 What's missing is the other tab.
-There's no place inside Matomo that knows a campaign cost money.
+There's no place in native Matomo that knows a campaign cost money.
 No ROAS field in any report.
 That one missing input is why every paid-media review needs a spreadsheet to finish.

 Why it stops where it stops